kaylafuchs/fuchsite/README.md

 # * Personal Portfolio Site *

 January 2019 Edition.
-Now with more Go & 2 years of actual engineering work experience.
+Now with more Go.